DURGA0409-A/8x1-mux-using-2x1-mux-/README.md

 ## PROCEDURE

-1.Open Quartus II → Create a New Project.
+1.Open Vivado → Create a New Project.
 2.Create a new Verilog HDL file for the 8:1 MUX circuit.
 3.Write and save the code as mux8x1_using_2x1.v.
 4.Create another Verilog file for the testbench and save it as tb_mux8x1_using_2x1.v.
 5.Compile both files and check for errors.
-6.Run Simulation in ModelSim-Altera:
+6.Run Simulation
 7.Add signals (d, sel, and y)
 8.Run simulation for sufficient time (e.g., 100 ns)
 9.Observe the waveform and verify that output matches the expected input for the given select lines.